noemission/React-Chat/README.md

 A chat application created from scratch with typescript, react, redux and socketio.

+A live version of the project can be found at https://chat.friz.xyz/

 ### How does it work
 The app relies on a redux store for holding all the state.
 When a user first enters is assigned with a random username and connects to the websocket server.